MokshithKondabattula/Reddit-Clone/README.md

 -Responsive UI

--Latest posts (instead of home, display this to guest users but they should be not able to upvote,downvote or comment on the posts)
+-Latest posts (instead of home, displayed to the guest users but they won't able to upvote,downvote or comment on the posts)

 ## Screenshots